lagotto/lagotto/docs/api.md

 * **Counter, PubMed Central**: html, pdf

 ## Search
-Search is not supported by the API, users have to provide specific identifiers or retrieve batches of 50 documents sorted by descending date or source event count.
+Search is not supported by the API, users have to provide specific identifiers or retrieve batches of 50 documents, sorted by descending date or source event count.

 ## Signposts
 Several metrics are aggregated and available in all API queries: